-The following was written by Madeline Friberg-Landon, who participated in several Ironwood Tree Experience programs and currently works with us as the ITE Fellow.
+The following was written by Madeline Friberg-Landon, who participated in several Ironwood Tree Experience programs and worked as an intern.

 The Importance of Youth Voice

 At Ironwood Tree Experience, our goal is to encourage young people to engage with nature and community.
 I know from personal experience that you can hear about ways to get outside or help your community over and over again, with it just going in one ear and out the other.
 But then, something happens that finally makes it “click.”
 Seeing messages from youth in the form of video, art, poetry, essays, etc., is the most powerful way to experience that “click.”

 Why is it that time and again we are most inspired by the creative ways that youth share their perspective?

 Multiple people may see the same message, but their perception of that message is filtered by their own life experiences.
 Young people’s varying life experiences provide them with a unique perspective, and their young age often allows for unfettered hope and imagination.
 The creativity, innovation, and hope that young people display are essential for creating change in the world.
 Because decisions being made now will impact young people more than anyone else, it is vital that these young people are encouraged not only to learn about issues that our world faces but also to offer their unique perspectives.
 In our programs, young people begin to have this opportunity.

 ITE youth meet people from different backgrounds, learn about and directly experience natural ecosystems, and connect with their community in multiple ways.
 These new experiences in the natural world inspire thoughtfulness and creativity, and youth process these experiences through different forms of expression.
 Drawings, videos, and poems allow them to soak in what they have learned and dream of what this means for their future.
 When young people see or learn something for the first time, they see the possibilities.